chrisguitarguy/Demeanor/docs/annotations.rst

         }
     }

-Additionally, annotations can be used with `specification tests <types/spec-tests>`.
+Additionally, annotations can be used with :doc:`specification tests <types/spec-tests>`.
 The annotation *must* be in a docblock directly before a call to ``it``.

 .. code-block:: php